braindef/word-stats/readme.txt

 Spanish and Catalan translations are bundled with the plugin.

-= About the readability tests =

-* ARI is based on word length and words per sentence.
-* CLI is based on characters per 100 words, excluding non-word characters, and sentences per 100 words
-* LIX is based on average words between pauses (periods, colons, semicolons, etc.) and average words longer than 6 characters.

-Check [http://en.wikipedia.org/wiki/Readability_test](http://en.wikipedia.org/wiki/Readability_test) for more information.

 == Installation ==

-1. Install it from the plugins admin page or upload the zip with WordPress' built-in tool or unzip it to 'wp-content/plugins'.
+1. Install it from the plugins admin page, or upload the zip with WordPress' built-in tool, or unzip it to 'wp-content/plugins'.
 2. Activate it.
 3. Go to Settings | Word Stats and set up the optional features.

 == Frequently Asked Questions ==

-= About the readability tests =

-**What do the numbers and colors mean?**
+**What do the readability numbers and colors mean?**

 For ARI and CLI, they are the U.S. grade level of the text.
 Roughly, grade level 1 corresponds to ages 6-8, grade 8 to 14 years old, grade 12 to 17 years old.
 The color code is 0-8: green; 8-12: yellow; 12-16: orange; 16-20: red; +20: purple.

 For LIX:
 * below 25: Children's Books (green)
 * 25 - 30: Simple texts (green)
 * 30 - 40: Normal Text / Fiction (yellow)